Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 ###### Memory management.

 The ability to assign a new value to a reference variable creates the possibility that a program may have created an object that can no longer be referenced.
-Such an object is said to be orphaned.
+Such an object is said to be *orphaned*.
 Objects are also orphaned when they go out of scope Accordingly, programming languages and systems need mechanisms to allocate memory for data-type values during the time they are needed and to free the memory when they are no longer needed (for an object, sometime after it is orphaned).
 Memory management turns out to be easier for primitive types because all of the information needed for